-Copyright is an intellectual property right, which is a right over the content of the creation, whoever may own the physical piece of paper upon which it is written, printed, drawn, or (in the case of a photograph) developed.
-Copyright covers the form of words or an image, and belongs first to the creator, then to whoever he/she assigns it to or whoever inherits it.
-Whoever owns copyright has certain rights to prohibit or put conditions upon granting permission to reproduce the content (the form of words or the image).
+Copyright is an intellectual property right, which is a right over the content of the creation, whoever may own the physical piece of paper upon which it is written, printed, drawn, or (in the case of a photograph) developed, or (in the case of audio-visual or digital content) the physical mechanism by which it is accessed.
+Copyright covers the form of words, an image, the sound or film as recorded, or the information within a database or other digital holding, and belongs first to the creator, then to whoever he/she assigns it to or whoever inherits it.
+Whoever owns copyright has certain rights to prohibit or put conditions upon granting permission to reproduce the content (the form of words, the image, the sound, etc.).

 Eventually copyright expires.
-Page 13 of The National Archives advice document, which you can download below, lists the duration of copyright.
-Copyright duration is best determined on a case-by-case basis.
+Page 15 of The National Archives advice document, which you can download below, lists the duration of copyright.
+Copyright duration must be determined on a case-by-case basis.

-Most of the documents at the King's College Library and Archive Centre are owned, as physical objects, by the College.
-The owner of a physical object can put conditions upon access to that document.
+Most of the documents at the King's College Library and Archive Centre are owned, as physical or digital objects, by the College.
+The owner of a physical or digital object can put conditions upon access to that document.
 For example when you request a copy, as a condition of giving you that copy we require that you agree not to further reproduce it without our permission.

 Physical ownership does not expire.